ska-sa/katgpucbf/doc/xbgpu.theory.rst

      done by the :class:`katgpucbf.xbgpu.tensorcore_xengine_core` class.
 This
      correlated data is then transferred back to system RAM.
   4. Send the correlated data (known as baseline correlation products) back into the network.
-This is implemented by the :mod:`~katgpucbf.xbgpu.xsend` module.
+This is implemented by :mod:`.xsend`.

 The image below shows where the data is located at the various stages mentioned above: